daniellvieira/tasks-stopwatch-alura/README.md

 # Tasks Stopwatch

-This project was created during my studies about TypeScrypt when i was watching the course "React: escrevendo com Typescript" in the [Alura](https://www.alura.com.br/).
+This project was created during my studies about TypeScrypt when i was watching the course "React com TypeScript" in the [Alura](https://www.alura.com.br/).

+We can see the original project here: [alura-studies](https://github.com/alura-cursos/alura-studies/tree/main)

 ## Available Scripts